-Table 6-1: Settings for RF451/RF 452 radio communications with one or more data loggers
+Table 6-1: Settings for RF451/RF 152 radio communications with o one or more data loggers ı

-Gateway Endpoint(s) Hardware RF451/RF452 connected to computer running LoggerNet RF451/RF452 connected to data logger CS I/O port Kee ep all factory default settings exc ept: Active Interface LoggerNet will be set to an u CS I/O SDC (with SDC Address set to an unused SDC address on the data logger) Radio Operation Mode Gateway Endpoint Network ID 1726 (yours may be different) 1726 (yours may be Frequency Key 1 (yours may be different) 1 (yours may be different) Radio ID 4094 (to match LoggerNet PakBus address) 2 (to match data logger PakBus address)
+Gateway Hardware RF451/RF452 connected to computer running LoggerNet RF451/RF452 connected to data logger CS I/O port Kee ep all factory default settings exc ept: Active Interface USB or RS-232 (to match how LoggerNet will be communicating with the radio) CS I/O SDC (with SDC Address set to an unused SDC address on the data logger) Radio Operation Mode Gateway Endpoint Network ID 1726 (yours may be different) 1726 (yours may be different) Frequency Key 1 (yours may be different) 1 (yours may be different) Radio ID 4094 (to match LoggerNet PakBus address) 2 (to match data logger PakBus address) 1

-All endpoint radios in the network will have these same settings except for the Radio ID.
+1All endpoint radios in the network will have these same settings except for the Radio ID.
 The Radio ID setting allows a transceiver to be designated an arbitrary, user-selectable, 4-digit number which identifies the transceiver in diagnostics mode.
 When used in conjunction with PakBus data loggers, we recommend this setting be assigned the PakBus address of the station.
 This is because the Radio ID appears in the Network Diagnostics application within the FreeWave Tool Suite software, and it allows the user to associate a particular data logger with its attached radio.